-Storm restoration in Indialantic
+Storm damage restoration in Indialantic

 Indialantic is a small Atlantic-front town of about 3,000 on Brevard County's barrier island, where beachside homes face the open ocean to the east and the Indian River Lagoon to the west.
 That position means storm surge threatens from both directions: the lagoon system channels floodwater well inland, and Brevard's 72 miles of exposed coastline have no natural barriers to slow a direct Atlantic landfall.
 Even storms making landfall well to the south have produced surge flooding and tornado spin-ups across the county.
 We connect Indialantic homeowners with vetted, licensed local pros for a free assessment.